 We're not going to do that.

-W uh uh Yeah, yeah, that's right.
+Yeah, yeah, that's right.

 Crayon therapy.

-It works in, you know, when little Jimmy in uh in in uh kindergarten is being naughty if you send him in to, you know, draw his expresses fears and angers in crayon it can often help.
+If you send him in to, you know, draw his express his fears and angers in crayon, it can often help.

 Why would we think that wouldn't work with a global movement committed to the destruction of the United States?

-Why didn't we try that with the Nazis and the Communists?
+Why didn't we try that with the Nazis and the communists?

-Bound to have worked.
+Bound to have work.

 Could have saved us a bunch of trouble.

-It's like this is uh this is taking me way back.
+This is taking me way back.

-Mark Davis will be here tomorrow uh for us, and then uh the great Walter Williams will be here on uh on New Year's Eve.
+And then the great Walter Williams will be here on New Year's Eve.

 You know, this Yemen story, the Yemeni government complaining that the United States should have told them about this guy before they issued him a visa.

-I mean, why do we need that's one thing that that's not a job uh the Yemenis won't do.
+I mean, why do we need that's one thing?

 We don't need to import crazy guys.

-We got we got tons of them right here.
+We've got tons of them right here.

 We only let this guy in because the United States said he was okay.

-That's the it's uh by the at the rate this is developing, by Wednesday, Yemen will have put the United States on a list of rogue states.
+At the rate this is developing, by Wednesday, Yemen will have put the United States on a list of rogue states.

 How could they possibly do such a thing?

-Uh the underwear thing, but you when you look at this guy's underwear, what he managed to get in there.
+The underwear thing, but when you look at this guy's underwear and what he managed to get in there, clearly, you should only be able to fly if you're wearing a thong.

 Let's go to Cliff in Austin, Texas.